Rivière des Chutes: Bypassing the village

 Crossing the "Rang Nord-Ouest de la rivière des chutes" (Northwest row of the "rivière des chutes"), the river bypasses the village of Saint-Narcisse from the north-east.
 The sawmill and flourmill of Albert Cossette was located in this river segment.
 From "Grande linge" (Great line), going Eastward to Saint-Stanislas, two roads going along the river falls, are the row North Falls and row South Falls.

 In the south of the route 352

 Then, the river has cut route 352 on lot 81 of the same row.
 Then, the river turns to the east, in "Rang Est de la rivière des chutes" (row East of the river falls) in parallel to the route 352 where it crosses 11 lots.
 Finally, the river enters in the territory of Saint-Stanislas in the "rang des Chutes Sud-Est" (row of the falls - South-East) where it crosses six lots pointing to his mouth.
-The segment of the river located at the South of the route 352, runs in parallel (North side) to the Saint-Narcisse's moraine.
+The segment of the river located to the south of the route 352 runs in parallel (North side) to the Saint-Narcisse's moraine.